Fraternidad-Muprespa participates in Jaén in a conference on occupational road safety of the Junta de Andalucía

 Ángel Gilabert, provincial director of He explained that in the last year in Jaén there were "1,048 fatal road accidents in which 1,145 people died and another 4,495 people suffered injuries that required hospitalization."

-Fernando Cañada, AESLEME delegate in Jaén, especially captured the attention of the public by talking about his experience after a road accident, and its personal, work and social consequences.
+Fernando Canada, AESLEME delegate in Jaén, especially captured the attention of the public by talking about his experience after a road accident, and its personal, work and social consequences.
 He also conveyed the importance of continuing to invest in safety and prevention.

-Finally, Javier Manuel García Zafra, head of the Training, Information and Statistics Area of the CPRL of Jaén, moderated the talk final discussion, in which the speakers resolved the situations raised by those attending the conference.
+Finally,Javier Manuel García Zafra, responsible for the Training, Information and Statistics Area of the CPRL of Jaén, moderated the final colloquium talk, in which the speakers resolved the situations raised by those attending the day.